resitaydin/VulnebAIgent_GTU_Cyber/README.md

 - The Kali Linux team for the comprehensive security tool suite
 - The open-source community for the various libraries and tools used
 - Research papers and publications that inspired the multi-agent architecture
+- github:salah9003 for providing a baseline for this project.

 **Research Citations:**
 This project was inspired by recent research in multi-agent systems and LLM collaboration: